grafana/grafana/docs/sources/dashboards/dashboard-public.md

 - Exemplars will be omitted from the panel.
 - Annotations will not be displayed in public dashboards.
 - Grafana Live and real-time event streams are not supported.
+- Library panels are currently not supported, but are planned to be in the future.

-We are excited to share this enhancement with you and we’d love your feedback!
+- We are excited to share this enhancement with you and we’d love your feedback!
 Please check out the [Github](https://github.com/grafana/grafana/discussions/49253) discussion and join the conversation.